richardtvu/richardtvu.github.io/projects/in-progress/java/small-control.md

   - Sequential access of arrays involves processing elements one by one, in order.
 By contrast, **random access** of arrays means that the difficulty of accessing an element is equal for any given element.

   - For instance, you could randomly generate a birthday between 0 and 364 and then check an array of boolean values to see if it's been generated before.
 Thus, any one of the elements in the boolean array would have an equal chance of being accessed.

   - For an array, `used`, with 365 elements of type `boolean`, this loop will _randomly_ generate a number from 0-364, so each element has an equal chance of being accessed in each loop.

-    ```Java
+    ```java
     while (true) {
       int birthday;
       birthday = (int)(Math.random()*365);